jeremylindsayni/Bifrost/Bifrost.Devices.Bridge/readme.md

 ### With the command line using MSBuild and Nuget

+### Install Nuget 4.1
-Make sure that Nuget 4.1 is installed - you can get it from
+Make sure that Nuget 4.1 is installed - you can get it from:
 https://dist.nuget.org/index.html

 You can test if Nuget is installed correctly by opening a command prompt and typing nuget.